 Depending on your plans while there, you may need a lot of different travel gear.
 Don’t forget that there’s also a wet and dry season, and while days can be sweltering, nights can get rather cold.

-Needless to say, many travelers get overwhelmed with what to pack for Costa Rica.
-As one of our favorite destinations, we’ve put together a Costa Rica packing checklist here to ensure you have an epic time without worries.
+Many travelers get overwhelmed with what to pack for Costa Rica.
+As one of our favorite destinations, we’ve compiled a Costa Rica packing checklist to ensure you have an epic time without worries.

 See Related: Best Places to Visit in Costa Rica & Things to Do